You Are Viewing

 V/2 La-La-Lucille!
 (1919, lyr.
 Arthur Jackson and Buddy DeSylva)

 V/3 Morris Gest’s Midnight Whirl (1919, lyr.
-Buddy DeSylva)
+John Henry Mears and Buddy DeSylva)

 V/4 George White’s Scandals of 1920 (lyr.
 Arthur Jackson)